Photo by: VisitBritain/Ben Selway

 Route: Ravenglass to Eskdale

 The Ravenglass and Eskdale Railway offers journeys through the lush Lake District landscape.
 Known as the ‘La’al Ratty’, this narrow-gauge railway celebrates its 150th anniversary in 2025 and runs through scenic Cumbrian valleys and lush woodlands, providing a relaxed and picturesque way to explore the region.
-The railway also offers seasonal events and themed activities throughout the year, including a Steam Gala from 3 to 5 May.
+The railway also offers seasonal events and themed activities throughout the year, including a Steam Gala.

 Scotland